Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Introduction

 where $n=n(x)$ represents the outer unit vector normal to the boundary of the domain on every point $x\in\partial\Omega$.
 This assumption implies that solutions to the advection-diffusion equation \eqref{eq:advdiff} conserve their mass in time,

 Well-posedness of solutions for smooth vector fields and initial data goes back to the classical theory of parabolic equations, see Lady\v zenskaja et al. \cite{Lady68}.
-In some specific contexts in physics, for instance, when studying the transport of a mass, dye, or any scalar quantity by a turbulent flow, the vector field involved is rather rough and hence a whole mathematical theory for transport and advection-diffusion equations with rough vector fields is needed.
+In some specific contexts in physics, for instance, when studying the transport of a mass, dye, or any scalar quantity by a turbulent flow~\cite{Ottino1990,ShraimanSiggia2000}, the vector field involved has a very low regularity, thus a mathematical theory for transport and advection-diffusion equations with rough vector fields is needed.

 In this context, well-posedness of renormalized solutions to the equation \eqref{eq:advdiff} is obtained for Sobolev regular vector fields by DiPerna and Lions \cite{DiPernaLions89}.
-This new solution concept is based on the the least possible regularity such that the chain rule still holds, providing qualitative stability and hence uniqueness results.
+This new solution concept is based on the least possible regularity such that the chain rule still holds, providing qualitative stability and hence uniqueness results.
 We say a vector field $u$ is in the DiPerna-Lions setting if for some $1<p\leq \infty$ it holds

 where we write $f^-=\max\{0,-f\}$ referring to the negative part of a function $f$.
 For works explicitly handling diffusion in this regularity setting, see also~\cite{BKRS2015,LeBrisLions19,Figalli08,LeBrisLions08}.